TerryJCZhang/BeyondMemorization/README.md

 - 3) Validation experiment 2 — Perturbed LiveCodeBench
 - Environment variables
 - Package management
-- Archive: MainResults-EvalLogMonthlyQA
+- Top-level files and folders

 ---

 ## Overview

-This repository contains three separate parts.
-Each part has the scripts, data and notebooks used for the corresponding experiments.
+This repository contains three related experiments.
+Each experiment includes the scripts, datasets and notebooks used to reproduce the results or to run follow-up analyses.

-- Main experiment: fetch arXiv papers, extract LaTeX/theorems, synthesize LaTeX-formatted question/answer pairs, and evaluate models on the generated QA pairs.
+- Main experiment: download arXiv papers, extract theorem-like content from LaTeX, generate LaTeX-formatted question/answer pairs, and run evaluations on the resulting datasets.
-- Validation 1 (CLOZE): create fill-in-the-blank questions from paper abstracts and evaluate model predictions.
+- Validation 1 (CLOZE): produce fill-in-the-blank items from abstracts and measure model predictions.
-- Validation 2 (Perturbed LiveCodeBench): apply small, controlled transformations to code problems and measure how model outputs change.
+- Validation 2 (Perturbed LiveCodeBench): apply small code transformations and compare model behavior on original vs transformed problems.

-The sections below list the main scripts, where outputs are stored, and a few example commands.
+The sections below point to the main scripts, where outputs are written, and a few example commands you can use to get started.

 ---